Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-start-blogging.md

   - developer
 ---

-It doesn't really matter if you're into knitting, sports, or development-related topics.
+It doesn't matter if you're into knitting, sports, or development-related topics.
 Blogging can be for everyone.

 That being said: As long as you like it.
-It's not much use if you don't really like doing it.
+It's not much use if you don't like doing it.

-In today's article, I want to address some steps to start your own blog, and they are super easy to follow!
+In today's article, I want to address some steps to start your blog, and they are super easy to follow!

 1. [Define a commitment](#heading-1.-define-a-commitment)
 2. [Create a backlog](#heading-2.-create-a-backlog)